Thomas Harnisch: Wisconsin Senate

 Harnisch authored the Wisconsin Farmland Preservation Act, a state program designed to preserve farmland, provide property tax relief to farmers, and prevent soil erosion.
+He also authored legislation creating the Inland Waters Trout Stamp program, which used its proceeds for restoring and improving trout habitats.
+The program is considered a national model today.
 He was the architect of the Wisconsin Conservation Corps, a conservation and youth employment program modeled after the Civilian Conservation Corps.
 Harnisch introduced the legislation in 1981, which was vetoed by Governor Lee S. Dreyfus.
 The bill was reintroduced by Thomas A. Loftus and signed into law in 1983.
+Harnisch was appointed by Governor Tony Earl as the first chair of the Wisconsin Conservation Corps Board.
 The program remained active until 2003.
-He was also an early proponent of state policies to encourage recycling.
+He was also an early proponent of state policies to encourage recycling as well as investments in alternative energy sources, including solar energy.

 Post-Senate activities

-Harnisch remained active in politics as Wisconsin co-chair of the 1988 presidential campaign of Al Gore, later as a Gore delegate at the 1988 Democratic National Convention.
+Harnisch received the Wisconsin Idea Award in Natural Resource Policy in 1989 for his leadership in agricultural and rural development policy, including the Farmland Preservation Act.
+He remained active in politics as Wisconsin co-chair of the 1988 presidential campaign of Al Gore, later as a Gore delegate at the 1988 Democratic National Convention.
 He was long affiliated with the Wisconsin Towns Association later in his career.

-He is married with five children and resides in Neillsville, Wisconsin.